Increased awareness and education may save lives and reduce trauma

 The publication covers a wide range of topics, from installing physical barriers and signage that offers crisis line information to on-the-scene intervention and post-traumatic care for employees and witnesses.
 It also addresses how to effectively manage media attention that can unintentionally glamorize suicide with tragic consequences.

-Suicide in Parking Facilities: Prevention, Response, and Recovery is available as a free download at parking.org/sprr.
+Suicide in Parking Facilities: Deterrence, Response, and Recovery is available as a free download here.
 IPI is offering a webinar on the topic in August, as well as onsite preparedness training.
 Contact Tina Altman at firstname.lastname@example.org or 571.699.3009 for more information.